Summary of Product Characteristics Updated 15-Sep-2023 | Eli Lilly and Company Limited

 In patients who are taking alpha1 blockers, concomitant administration of CIALIS may lead to symptomatic hypotension in some patients (see section 4.5).
 The combination of tadalafil and doxazosin is not recommended.

-Visual defects and cases of NAION have been reported in connection with the intake of CIALIS and other PDE5 inhibitors.
-Analyses of observational data suggest an increased risk of acute NAION in men with erectile dysfunction following exposure to tadalafil or other PDE5 inhibitors.
-As this may be relevant for all patients exposed to tadalafil, the patient should be advised that in case of sudden visual defect, he should stop taking CIALIS and consult a physician immediately (see section 4.3).
+Visual defects, including Central Serous Chorioretinopathy (CSCR), and cases of NAION have been reported in connection with the intake of CIALIS and other PDE5 inhibitors.
+Most cases of CSCR resolved spontaneously after stopping tadalafil.
+Regarding NAION, analyses of observational data suggest an increased risk of acute NAION in men with erectile dysfunction following exposure to tadalafil or other PDE5 inhibitors.
+As this may be relevant for all patients exposed to tadalafil, the patient should be advised that in case of sudden visual defect, visual acuity impairment and/or visual distortion, he should stop taking CIALIS and consult a physician immediately (see section 4.3).

 Decreased or sudden hearing loss